 The reason they drive away viewers is because ironically for all their talk of diversity they make things like Doctor Who that could previously be enjoyed by anyone into things that only they can like.

 Another reason they sink each franchise they influence is because they don’t actually care about what is the best thing for the franchise.
 Only in pushing an agenda.
-Thus stories take a back seat to virtue signalling, actors and actresses aren’t cast on merit, writers aren’t cast on merit, all to tick boxs.
+Thus stories take a back seat to virtue signalling, actors and actresses aren’t cast on merit, writers aren’t hired on merit either.
+They are all just there to tick boxs.

 Take a look at Whovian Feminism, a woman who undoubtedly had an influence to some extent on the direction of Doctor Who (as she has interviewed several writers and directors from the show so they are at least aware of her blog.)